Pfizer (NYSE:PFE) Price Target Cut to $39.00 by Analysts at SVB Leerink

-Pfizer (NYSE:PFE) had its target price cut by SVB Leerink from $40.00 to $39.00 in a research note released on Friday, Price Targets.com reports.
-They currently have a market perform rating on the biopharmaceutical company’s stock.
+Pfizer (NYSE:PFE) had its price target lowered by investment analysts at SVB Leerink from $40.00 to $39.00 in a research report issued on Thursday, Benzinga reports.
+The brokerage currently has a “market perform” rating on the biopharmaceutical company’s stock.
+SVB Leerink’s target price points to a potential upside of 7.65% from the stock’s current price.
 SVB Leerink also issued estimates for Pfizer’s FY2022 earnings at $2.47 EPS, FY2023 earnings at $2.61 EPS and FY2024 earnings at $2.73 EPS.

-A number of other research firms also recently weighed in on PFE.
-Berenberg Bank reaffirmed a neutral rating and set a $38.00 price target on shares of Pfizer in a research note on Tuesday.
-Mizuho lowered their target price on shares of Pfizer from $44.00 to $42.00 and set a buy rating on the stock in a research report on Wednesday, February 3rd.
-The Goldman Sachs Group set a $41.00 target price on Pfizer and gave the stock a neutral rating in a research report on Monday, March 15th.
-TheStreet lowered shares of Pfizer from a b rating to a c+ rating in a research report on Friday, March 5th.
-Finally, Royal Bank of Canada set a $42.00 price objective on shares of Pfizer and gave the stock a neutral rating in a report on Monday, January 4th.
-Eleven research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-The company currently has a consensus rating of Hold and an average target price of $38.47.
+Several other brokerages have also issued reports on PFE.
+DZ Bank restated a “buy” rating and set a $41.00 target price on shares of Pfizer in a research report on Wednesday, February 3rd.
+Berenberg Bank restated a “neutral” rating and set a $38.00 target price on shares of Pfizer in a research report on Tuesday, March 23rd.
+Morgan Stanley dropped their target price on Pfizer from $40.00 to $38.00 and set an “equal weight” rating for the company in a research report on Friday, January 29th.
+Barclays boosted their target price on Pfizer from $35.00 to $37.00 and gave the company an “equal weight” rating in a research report on Friday, December 4th.
+Finally, Mizuho dropped their target price on Pfizer from $44.00 to $42.00 and set a “buy” rating for the company in a research report on Wednesday, February 3rd.
+Eleven investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+Pfizer presently has a consensus rating of “Hold” and an average price target of $38.47.

-Pfizer (NYSE:PFE) last posted its quarterly earnings results on Tuesday, February 2nd.
-The biopharmaceutical company reported $0.42 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.46 by ($0.04).
-The company had revenue of $11.68 billion during the quarter, compared to analysts’ expectations of $11.32 billion.
+Pfizer (NYSE:PFE) last issued its quarterly earnings data on Tuesday, February 2nd.
+The biopharmaceutical company reported $0.42 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.46 by ($0.04).
 Pfizer had a return on equity of 24.88% and a net margin of 17.85%.
-Pfizer’s revenue for the quarter was up 11.8% compared to the same quarter last year.
-During the same period last year, the company earned $0.55 earnings per share.
-Equities analysts predict that Pfizer will post 2.89 earnings per share for the current year.
+The company had revenue of $11.68 billion for the quarter, compared to the consensus estimate of $11.32 billion.
+During the same period in the previous year, the firm earned $0.55 earnings per share.
+The company’s revenue was up 11.8% compared to the same quarter last year.
+As a group, research analysts predict that Pfizer will post 2.89 EPS for the current fiscal year.

-Hedge funds have recently made changes to their positions in the stock.
-Kinloch Capital LLC acquired a new position in shares of Pfizer in the 4th quarter worth approximately $25,000.
-Alpha DNA Investment Management LLC bought a new position in Pfizer in the 4th quarter valued at $26,000.
-Penbrook Management LLC bought a new position in Pfizer in the fourth quarter valued at about $27,000.
-Orion Capital Management LLC bought a new position in shares of Pfizer in the 4th quarter valued at about $29,000.
-Finally, Merrion Investment Management Co LLC bought a new stake in shares of Pfizer during the fourth quarter worth approximately $30,000.
-67.36% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds have recently modified their holdings of the company.
+Security Asset Management increased its position in shares of Pfizer by 125.6% during the fourth quarter.
+Security Asset Management now owns 28,838 shares of the biopharmaceutical company’s stock worth $1,062,000 after purchasing an additional 16,056 shares in the last quarter.
+Sowell Financial Services LLC increased its position in shares of Pfizer by 5.1% in the 4th quarter.
+Sowell Financial Services LLC now owns 309,093 shares of the biopharmaceutical company’s stock valued at $11,378,000 after acquiring an additional 15,071 shares during the period.
+Wellington Shields Capital Management LLC increased its position in shares of Pfizer by 7.6% in the 4th quarter.
+Wellington Shields Capital Management LLC now owns 104,766 shares of the biopharmaceutical company’s stock valued at $3,856,000 after acquiring an additional 7,405 shares during the period.
+State of Wisconsin Investment Board increased its position in shares of Pfizer by 18.1% in the 4th quarter.
+State of Wisconsin Investment Board now owns 6,040,242 shares of the biopharmaceutical company’s stock valued at $222,341,000 after acquiring an additional 924,796 shares during the period.
+Finally, Sound Income Strategies LLC increased its position in shares of Pfizer by 34.5% in the 4th quarter.
+Sound Income Strategies LLC now owns 119,776 shares of the biopharmaceutical company’s stock valued at $4,409,000 after acquiring an additional 30,750 shares during the period.
+67.36% of the stock is currently owned by institutional investors and hedge funds.

 About Pfizer